giacmarangoni/Android-Orientation-Test/README.md

 # Android-Orientation-Test
 An android orientation problem.

 Clone this project, build and run.
-Turn the device in landscape mode and then open a new activity.
+Turn your device in landscape mode and then open a new activity.
 You will notice that orientation will turn automatically to landscape mode and, after a while, It will come back to portrait mode.

 ## Additional notes